jepegit/cellpy/docs/examples_and_tutorials/basic_interactions/04_other_interactions.rst

 Stuff that you might want to do with ``cellpy``
 ===============================================

+.. note:: This chapter would benefit from some more love and care.
+Any help
+    on that would be highly appreciated.

 A more or less random collection of things that you might want to do with ``cellpy``.
 This is not a tutorial, but rather a collection of examples.